 One of the nicest features of this shopping cart is that you can add an “add to cart” button for your product on any of your posts, pages, or sidebars.
 This plugin dovetails nicely with the NextGen Photo Gallery plugin so that you can pull photos from your image gallery to use for your product pages.

 If you plan to sell your products internationally, you can also use plugins for translations in 14 different languages.

 If you’re looking for additional features when you add a shopping cart to your website, there are literally hundreds of other shopping cart plugins available.
 Here are some of the popular choices:

 - Pinnacle Cart

 - Miva Merchant

 Getting All the Best Features When You Add A Shopping Cart to Your Website

-Coupons and discounts-extreme couponing isn’t just for the grocery stores.
-Many new sites have sprung up that direct coupon seekers to sites for deals like Groupon, Living Social, RetailMeNot, Offers.com, and Google Deals.
+Coupons and discounts: extreme couponing isn’t just for the grocery stores.
+Many new sites that direct coupon seekers to sites for deals like Groupon have sprung up.
+Living Social, RetailMeNot, Offers.com, and Google Deals.
 You may want your site to be able to integrate with these discount sites so that you can expand your customer base.
 Your shopping cart may also be able to add discounts and coupons.

-Integration with Other Business Tools-for sellers with large sales volume, it’s helpful to interface your online shopping cart with Quickbooks, or a similar accounting program.
+Integration with Other Business Tools: for sellers with large sales volumes, it’s helpful to interface your online shopping cart with Quickbooks, or a similar accounting program.
 If you’re looking to do some strong email marketing, it will be worthwhile to find a shopping cart plugin that easily interfaces with e-marketing platforms like Constant Contact.